hey24sheep/barrier-reef-ml-challenge/README.md

 Used Ultralytics/Yolov5 weights to re-train on Challenge Dataset.

+> NOTE : all weights of training are on Kaggle account private dataset.

 ## Challenge Submission Score Log
 - **First submission**
 	- Date : 14/Dec/2021